Watching 'Macron's aide' attack protesters

 Video

-Student activist Taha Bouhafs filmed a woman and a man being beaten during the demonstrations on 1 May by a man wearing a police visor.
+Student activist Taha Bouhafs filmed a woman and a man being beaten during the demonstrations on 1 May.

-The man has been identified by Le Monde newspaper as senior French presidential aide Alexandre Benalla.

-He is being questioned by police and has been dismissed from his job.

 -